Native American Facts For Kids was written for young people learning about the Pawnee Indian

 What was Pawnee clothing like?
 Did the Pawnees wear feather headdresses and face paint?

 Pawnee women wore deerskin skirts and poncho-like blouses.

-Pawnee men wore breechcloths and leather leggings.
+Pawnee men wore breechcloths and leggings.

 Men did not usually wear shirts, but warriors sometimes wore special buckskin war shirts.

 on their feet, and in cold weather, they wore long buffalo-hide robes.

 A Pawnee lady's dress or warrior's shirt was fringed and often decorated with beadwork and painted designs.